-The climate is shown in Fig. 6.
+The climate is shown in fig. 6.
 The temperature cycle is impressively gentle, considering there is no direct control.
-The RH is normally constant but rises quite rapidly when the dehumidifier is turned off, as happened on two occasions in

-March-April 2008 and in July-August 2008.
-In spring, the humidity rise is gentle but in summer the RH rises to a dangerous degree within two weeks.
+The RH is normally constant but rises quite rapidly when the dehumidifier is turned off, as happened on two occasions.
+In winter, the humidity rise is gentle but in summer the RH rises to a dangerous degree within two weeks.
 The building would benefit from better humidity buffering to make it more tolerant of equipment failure.
-The energy used for dehumidification is 0.7 kWh/m per year.
+The energy used for dehumidification is 0.7 kWh/m3 per year.
 The total energy use is a bit larger because a fan is used to distribute the dehumidified air and there is some leakage from heated parts of the building.
-Even these sources will scarcely bring the usage above 1.1 kWh/m per year.
-The minimum temperature in Ribe is 10°C.
+Even these sources will scarcely bring the usage above 1.1 kWh/m3 per year.
+The minimum temperature in Ribe is 10° C.